altomator/Gallica_dataviz/README.md

 This analysis is based on the "indexationdate" facet of Gallica.
 This data is only available from 2007.

+The graph shows the ratio of the collection component (passed as the -source argument) to the entire collection.
+If no -source argument is provided, the whole collection is analyzed.
+Considering the type of documents, the OCRed part of collection is also provided.

 Usage:
 ```
 >python3 sru_online_pub_date.py -c monographie -s gallica # analysis of the BnF + integrated partners collections